MitchellBerry/fctutils/README.md

-# Fctutils
+# fctutils

 Collection of scripts for use with the Factom network.

 ## heightcheck
-Parses daemon height, checks to see if re-syncing or stalled.
+Parses daemon height, checks to see if re-syncing or stalled, reboots factomd if stalled.

 ## debian-factom-install
 Binaries install script for debian systems, boots factomd once finished